 Recommended by Kaylie from Happiness Travels Here

-The waters are a habitat for the largest population of seahorse in the world, fish, and endangered chameleons.
-The park can be visited by organized boat trips or you can hire kayaks to explore the area at your own pace.
+The waters are a habitat for the largest population of seahorses in the world, fish, and endangered chameleons.
+Organized boat trips can visit the park, or you can hire kayaks to explore the area at your own pace.

 Recommended by Claire from Backpacking Bella

-This small port town has scenic cobblestoned streets and is safe for solo female travelers.
-As it’s mainly Portuguese people who spend time here, the area is relatively quiet, untouched and offers good value for money, one of a hidden gem in Portugal.
+This small port town has scenic cobblestoned streets and as it’s mainly Portuguese people who spend time here, the area is relatively quiet, untouched, and offers good value for money.

 Recommended by Naomi from Authentic Chica

-Madeira is actually an island 1,000 kilometers away from the mainland, more near to Africa than Portugal, situated next to the Canary Islands.
-But similar to the Azores, Madeira has been owned by Portugal for ages and is therefore a Portuguese archipelago.
+Madeira is actually an island 1,000 kilometers away from the mainland, nearer to Africa than Portugal, situated next to the Canary Islands.
+Like the Azores, Madeira has been owned by Portugal for ages and is, therefore, a Portuguese archipelago.

-As a popular hiking island, some might say that this destination is only suitable for the grey-haired among us, but nothing is less true.
-Because of the weather, Madeira is ideal for a winter visit, when the temperatures are still steady around 20 degrees, year round actually.
-And because of its diversity in gastronomy, culture, architecture, heritage, unique cities, quaint villages and stunning nature, this island has something for everyone.
+Some might say that this destination is only suitable for the grey-haired among us as a popular hiking island, but nothing is less true.
+Because of the weather, Madeira is ideal for a winter visit, when the temperatures are still steady, around 20 degrees, year-round actually.
+And because of its diversity in gastronomy, culture, architecture, heritage, unique cities, quaint villages, and stunning nature, this island has something for everyone.
 But of course, there are many great hikes in Madeira for people of all ages and levels.

 All the sights and quaint restaurants of this surprising city are within walking distance from the historical center.
-It just takes a 30 minutes’ drive to the beautiful mountain peaks and the many unique Madeiran walking routes called ‘’levadas”, which lead you through the extensive nature reserves of the island.
+It just takes 30 minutes to drive to the beautiful mountain peaks and the many unique Madeiran walking routes called ‘’levadas” which lead you through the island’s extensive nature reserves.

 Recommended by Arzo from Arzo Travels

 In the pine-covered hills of the Serra de Sintra, Sinatra is a cute and colorful town close to Lisbon that has been shown on Instagram feeds by most travel addicts.
 Why?
 Sinatra has several highlights that are worth visiting.
-The place is incredibly beautiful – most of all, the colorful castle, Pena Palace, is extremely Instagrammable and almost looks unreal.
+The place is wonderful – most of all, the colorful castle, Pena Palace, is extremely Instagrammable and almost looks unreal.

 Recommended by Naomi from Authentic Chica

-You´ll find endless quiet beaches, as well as pure rural areas covered with vineyards, olive groves and a vast amount of cork oaks and stunning pine trees which makes it a perfect Portugal holiday destination.
+You´ll find endless quiet beaches and pure rural areas covered with vineyards, olive groves, and a vast amount of cork oaks and stunning pine trees, which makes it a perfect Portugal holiday destination.

-Ideal for gastronomy-, but also for road trip lovers, as the region covers over 27,000 m2 (almost 30% of the country) and has an extremely low population density, which makes driving around the region a real pleasure.
+Ideal for gastronomy-and road trip lovers, as the region, covers over 27,000 m2 (almost 30% of the country) and has an extremely low population density, which makes driving around the region a real pleasure.

-The roads are good and almost empty, and the countryside views amazing.
-Only a 1 hours’ drive from Lisbon airport you will be surrounded by nothing but nature, beautiful Unesco towns like Evora, hip laid back beach villages like Comporta and stunning quaint villages with ancient castles like Monsaraz.
-And the many unique farm-and wine hotels here will make you feel completely at home, relaxed and spoiled to the max.
+The roads are good and almost empty, and the countryside views are amazing.
+Only a 1 hours drive from Lisbon airport, you will be surrounded by nothing but nature, beautiful UNESCO towns like Evora, hip laid-back beach villages like Comporta, and stunning quaint villages with ancient castles like Monsaraz.
+And the many unique farm-and-wine hotels here will make you feel completely at home, relaxed, and spoiled to the max.

 Cascais and Estoril